cybertraining-dsc/sp21-599-356/project/index.md

 ## 4.1.
 Min-Max scaling

-In this project, all datasets are rescaled between 0 and 1 by Min-Max scaling which is one of the most common normalization methods.
-If there is a feature with unspecified data, The maximum value(max(x)) of data is converted to 1, and the minimum value(min(x)) of data is converted to 0.
-The other values between the maximum value and the minimum value get converted to x' which can be between 0 and 1.
+In this project, all datasets are rescaled between 0 and 1 by Min-Max scaling, one of the most common normalization methods.
+If there is a feature with anonymous data, The maximum value(max(x)) of data is converted to 1, and the minimum value(min(x)) of data is converted to 0.
+The other values between the maximum value and the minimum value get converted to x', between 0 and 1.

 <img src="https://render.githubusercontent.com/render/math?math=x'%20%3D%20%5Cfrac%7Bx-min(x)%7D%7Bmax(x)-min(x)%7D">

 ## 4.2.
 Training

-For forcasting the NG supply amount from time series dataset, MLP with LSTM network model is designed by using tensorflow.
-The first and second layer of LSTM has 100 units, and total 3 layers of MLP follow it.
-Each MLP layers has 100 neurons instead of the final layer where its neuron is 1.
+For forecasting the NG supply amount from the time series dataset, MLP with LSTM network model is designed by using Tensorflow.
+The first and second LSTM layers have 100 units, and a total of 3 layers of MLP follow it.
+Each MLP layer has 100 neurons instead of the final layer, where its neuron is 1.
 In addition, dropout was designated to prevent overfitting of data, Adam is used as an optimizer, and Rectified Linear Unit(Relu) as an activation function.

 ## 4.3.
 Evaluation